instana/go-sensor/README.md

 The `logger.LeveledLogger` interface is implemented by such popular logging libraries as [`github.com/sirupsen/logrus`](https://github.com/sirupsen/logrus) and [`go.uber.org/zap`](https://go.uber.org/zap), so they can be used as a replacement.

 **Note**: the value of `INSTANA_DEBUG` environment variable does not affect custom loggers.
-You'd need to explicitly check whether it's set and enable the debug logging while onfiguring your logger:
+You'd need to explicitly check whether it's set and enable the debug logging while configuring your logger:

 ```go
 import (